daattali/beautiful-jekyll/_posts/2019-03-30-Requirement-Elicitation-Complete-Guidelines - Copy.md

 - Set self-imposed time limits
 - Create a glossary of terms from former project documentation

-# Elicitation Technique: Interface Analysis
+# Interface Analysis: Elicitation Technique

 What is Interface Analysis?